 There are many reasons to use cloud storage today.
 The main one being you don’t want to store your data on one single device, but rather access it from any device, at any time.
 Here are some other key use cases for cloud storage:

-- Backup and recovery - sends a copy of a physical or virtual file or database to the cloud for preservation in case of equipment failure or other disaster.
+• Backup and recovery - sends a copy of a physical or virtual file or database to the cloud for preservation in case of equipment failure or other disaster.

-- Data archiving - moves data that is no longer actively used to a different storage area for long-term retention.
+• Data archiving - moves data that is no longer actively used to a different storage area for long-term retention.
 It typically consists of older data that may be important to the user, but not at the moment, so is saved for future use or for regulatory compliance purposes.

-- Disaster recovery - is similar to backup and recovery, but takes it a step further.
+• Disaster recovery - is similar to backup and recovery, but takes it a step further.
 Almost all applications, tools, and infrastructure can be replicated to the cloud for safekeeping.
 It helps protect resources and ensures business continuity.
 If a disaster hits, enterprises can restore all data from backed up versions to either on-premise or other cloud environments.

-- Test and development - environments can be built up, tested and torn down quickly within cloud storage solutions.
+• Test and development - environments can be built up, tested and torn down quickly within cloud storage solutions.
 There is no need to wait months for the provisioning of a new environment, a new tool can be spun up in a matter of minutes within the cloud.

 While cloud storage has many advantages, it also comes with some potential challenges that should be considered.
 It’s worth it to carefully vet any cloud storage provider to learn how they mitigate or work around these challenges, which can include:

-While some enterprises will appreciate the reduced administrative burden on their in-house IT staff, others might not like having a third party in possession and control of their data.
+• Lack of administrative control – while some enterprises will appreciate the reduced administrative burden on their in-house IT staff, others might not like having a third party in possession and control of their data.

-Traffic congestion in the public cloud can sometimes result in increased latency, or the time it takes for data to be transmitted.
+• Reduced performance – traffic congestion in the public cloud can sometimes result in increased latency, or the time it takes for data to be transmitted.

-Some highly regulated industries, such as healthcare and finance, have strict guidelines around how and where they store their data.
+• Regulatory issues – some highly regulated industries, such as healthcare and finance, have strict guidelines around how and where they store their data.
 GDPR is another regulatory constraint in the EMEA region that the cloud provider needs to address.

-Data that is transmitted across networks to remote locations is going to have a degree of vulnerability that data housed in a locked-down data centre doesn’t have.
+• Vulnerability to attacks – data that is transmitted across networks to remote locations is going to have a degree of vulnerability that data housed in a locked-down data centre doesn’t have.
 Shared storage is a prime target for Cyber Security and Ransomware attacks.

-In some ways, you’re at the mercy of the cloud storage provider; if their system crashes or their internet goes down, you can’t access your data.
+• Unexpected downtime or poor internet connectivity – in some ways, you’re at the mercy of the cloud storage provider; if their system crashes or their internet goes down, you can’t access your data.

-Some providers make it difficult for you to use other providers’ services, due to factors such as platform incompatibility.
+• Vendor lock-in – some providers make it difficult for you to use other providers’ services, due to factors such as platform incompatibility.

-Since the data is stored in third-party systems, it is a challenge to perform analytics and get valuable insights into usage, performance, costing and other metrics.
+• Lack of insights – since the data is stored in third-party systems, it is a challenge to perform analytics and get valuable insights into usage, performance, costing and other metrics.

 The benefit of free cloud storage is that it is obviously free to use.
 However, the amount of data you can store is typically small, offering a few GB versus TB.
-It’s great for individuals that store most of their data locally or for new businesses just starting out that may want to give cloud computing a try without much, if any investment in it.
+It’s great for individuals who store most of their data locally or for new businesses just starting out that may want to give cloud computing a try without much, if any investment in it.
 Paid cloud storage offers more data storage, higher security solutions and other features such as an easier user interface and sharing capabilities.
 Once you’ve outgrown the free storage you might consider paying for one.
 Nutanix Unified Storage offers unlimited storage capacity for 60 days with the trial and thereafter customers can keep 1TiBs of free storage for Files and 2TiBs of free storage for Objects.

 When it comes to centralised cloud storage, today’s industry leaders are AWS, Microsoft Azure, and Google Cloud—but these providers are also getting into the distributed cloud storage scene.
 Centralised cloud storage is a database where data is stored and maintained in one place.
 On the other hand, distributed data storage stores data in multiple databases across different physical locations and connects them together.
 The big public cloud players mentioned above offer both types of data storage.

-Gartner®Magic Quadrant™ for Distributed File Systems and Object Storage
+2023 Gartner® Magic Quadrant™ for Distributed File Systems and Object Storage

 Consolidated Storage Services for Nutanix Private Cloud